twoqubed/recipes/dad-dan-noodles.md

 4. Once sauce has thickened, add the minced/cooked chicken and simmer in the sauce for about 5 minutes.
 5. If noodles have cooled too much, warm it up in microwave.
 Toss noodles with desired amount of chicken/sauce mixture, or just toss it all in!
 Toss in julienned cucumber to combine.
 6. Divide onto serving plates or bowls.
 Garnish with green onions and nuts, if desired.
-7. Leftover noodles should be wrapped tightly and chilled.
-Just heat up in microwave when ready for leftovers!
-8. NOTE: I use regular soy sauce and chicken broth, but if you're sodium conscious, feel free to use low sodium items.